Joy0805/CS634_Final_Project/README.md

 ## Step 2 - Visualization of the overall information about chest radiographs
 - Count the number of pneumonia areas in each pneumonia sample
 - Draw heatmap of all pneumonia areas
-- Draw histgram of height and width of all pneumonia areas
+- Draw histgram about height and width of all pneumonia areas

 ## Step 3 - Create class generator
 - Define basic information of each image file